Vladimir Kryukov: Early life, World War I, and Russian Civil War

 Kryukov was born on 15 July 1897 in Buturlinovka in Voronezh Governorate to a peasant family.
 In 1914, he graduated from a technical school in Ryazan.

 Kryukov volunteered for the Imperial Russian Army in December, after the beginning of World War I. He graduated from a training unit of a reserve regiment in Ryazan and the 2nd Moscow Warrant Officer's School in 1915.
 From September he fought on the Western Front, initially serving as a platoon commander in the 26th Siberian Rifle Regiment.
-Kryukov later became head of cavalry intelligence (razvedka) of the 57th Siberian Rifle Regiment.
+Kryukov later became head of cavalry reconnaissance (razvedka) of the 57th Siberian Rifle Regiment.
 He was promoted to the rank of Lieutenant and was demobilized in December 1917 after Russia withdrew from World War I.